National Institute of Technology, Sikkim: Campus

-Currently, it is being operated from a temporary campus at the Barfung Block, Ravangla, Sub Division of South Sikkim.
-It is likely to continue its activities at Ravangla Campus until its permanent campus comes up at Khamdong, Sikkim.
+As of February 2026, the institute currently operates from its temporary campus at Ravangla.
+Construction of the permanent campus at Khamdong, Sikkim, is underway, and it is expected to be completed by March 2027.

 Academics

 All courses and examinations are conducted in the English language as the only mode of instruction.
-NIT Sikkim offers a 4-year Bachelor of Technology (B.Tech.) programme in various engineering fields, as well as a 2-year Master of Technology (M.Tech.) programmes and Ph.D.
+NIT Sikkim offers a 4-year Bachelor of Technology (B.Tech.) programme in various engineering fields, as well as a 2-year Master of Technology (M.Tech.) programme and Ph.D.
 Programmes.
 Admission to undergraduate programmes is taken through JEE (Main).
 Admission to the postgraduate courses is through the GATE for Master of Technology (M.Tech.).

 Ranking

 NIT Sikkim is ranked between 151-200 among the engineering colleges of India by National Institutional Ranking Framework (NIRF) in 2024.